plumed/plumed2/user-doc/FISSTMOD.md

-\page FISSTMOD Infinite Switch Simulated Tempering in Force
+\page FISSTMOD FISST (Infinite Switch Simulated Tempering in Force)

 <!--
 description: Infinite Switch Simulated Tempering in Force (FISST)
 authors: Glen Hocky
-reference: forthcoming
+reference: \cite Hartmann-FISST-2019
 -->

 ## Overview

-This FISST module contains methods for adaptively determining weight parameters to construct a bias function that represents the Infinite Switch limit of Simulated Tempering for a linear bias coefficient of a CV.
+This FISST module contains methods for adaptively determining weight parameters to construct a bias function that represents the Infinite Switch limit of Simulated Tempering for a linear bias coefficient of a CV, as described in \cite Hartmann-FISST-2019.

 ## Installation
 This module is not installed by default.
 Add '\-\-enable-modules=fisst' to your './configure' command when building PLUMED to enable these features.